jeremyleung521/westpa/doc/readme_sphinx.rst

 To help us fund development and improve WESTPA please fill out a one-minute survey_ and consider contributing documentation or code to the WESTPA community.

-WESTPA is free software, licensed under the terms of the GNU General Public License, Version 3.
-See the file ``COPYING`` for more information.
+WESTPA is free software, licensed under the terms of the MIT License.
+See the file ``LICENSE`` for more information.

 .. _survey: https://docs.google.com/forms/d/e/1FAIpQLSfWaB2aryInU06cXrCyAFmhD_gPibgOfFk-dspLEsXuS9-RGQ/viewform
 .. _overview: https://westpa.github.io/westpa/overview.html